-\paragraph{Baselines} We compare against the following baselines and state-of-the-art methods: \begin{itemize} \item \textbf{Chance:} this is a heuristic that outputs the mean of the ground-truth relative camera poses from the validation set, as its prediction \item \textbf{Naive Audio Camera Pose (NA-CP):} this baseline predicts the relative camera pose by replacing the RGB inputs to a Reloc3r~\cite{reloc3r} model, with corresponding multi-channel audio spectrograms, and finetuning it to predict estimates of the corresponding ground-truth camera poses \item \textbf{Direction-of-arrival Camera Pose (DOA-CP):} this baseline first computes the direction the direction-of-arrival (DoA) spectrum, and then predicts the relative camera pose by processing the DoA spectrum using a stack of linear layers \item \textbf{Reloc3r~\cite{reloc3r}:} a state-of-the-art vision-only relative camera pose predictor that takes pairs of RGB images as inputs and uses a transformer encoder-decoder model to predict the camera pose for the image pair, in both directions \item \textbf{Reloc3r~\cite{reloc3r}-AV:} an audio-visual version of Reloc3r that performs late fusion (cf.~Sec.~\ref{sec:pose_predictor}) of Reloc3r's visual features and the audio features from the corresponding layer of our NA-CP baseline, and feeds the fused features to Reloc3r's pose prediction head to estimate the relative camera pose.
+\textbf{Baselines.} We compare against the following baselines and state-of-the-art methods: \begin{itemize} \item \textbf{Chance:} this is a heuristic that simply outputs the mean of the ground-truth relative camera poses from the validation set \item \textbf{Naive Audio Camera Pose (NA-CP):} this baseline predicts the relative camera pose by replacing the RGB inputs to a Reloc3r~\cite{reloc3r} model with corresponding multi-channel audio spectrograms, and finetunes it to predict estimates of the corresponding ground-truth camera poses. \item \textbf{Direction-of-arrival Camera Pose (DOA-CP):} this baseline first computes the direction-of-arrival (DOA) spectrum, and then predicts the relative camera pose by processing the DOA spectrum using a stack of linear layers. \item \textbf{Reloc3r~\cite{reloc3r}:} a state-of-the-art vision-only relative camera pose predictor that takes pairs of RGB images as inputs and uses a transformer encoder-decoder model to predict the camera pose for the image pair, in both directions. \item \textbf{Reloc3r~\cite{reloc3r}-AV:} an audio-visual version of Reloc3r that performs late fusion (cf. \cref{sec:pose_predictor}) of Reloc3r's visual features and the audio features from the corresponding layer of our NA-CP baseline, and feeds the fused features to Reloc3r's pose prediction head to estimate the relative camera pose.
 We finetune this model using pairs of audio-visual inputs and relative camera pose ground-truths. \item \textbf{Reloc3r~\cite{reloc3r}-AV Cross Attention:} we leverage multimodal cross-attention to integrate audio and visual features, allowing the model to selectively fuse information across modalities for improved scene understanding.
 This approach is inspired by recent work in audio-visual learning, where cross-attention enables effective alignment between visual cues and audio signals \cite{venkatraman2024multimodal, lee20252st}. \item \textbf{Ours w/ Monaural:} an ablation of our approach where we modify our binauralization model so that it predicts single-channel audio.
 From here, we extract the monaural embeddings from our audio encoder to fuse with the rest of our model.
 DOA spectra are still used as an input to this model ablation. \end{itemize}